 If your partner expressed interest in a 2 carat diamond ring but it’s simply out of budget have no fear.
 There are a few ways you can achieve the look of a 2 carat diamond without racking up some massive credit card debt.

 The first trick is to choose a halo setting which will create the illusion of a larger diamond by adding a ring of smaller stones around the center diamond.
 Or, you can amp up the sparkle factor with an accented band which allows you to have the entire ring add up to 2 carats total weight when you account for all of the smaller diamonds that surround your center stone.
-For more help, check out the best places to buy engagement rings in 2021.
+For more help, check out the best places to buy engagement rings.